Delivering the world's most powerful diesel engine

 With this in mind, the company initiated an extensive new product development process, starting with a detailed feasibility study that incorporated concept design, testing and manufacturing planning.
 From the outset JCB worked in close cooperation with a chosen group of partners and probable suppliers, including technology partner, Ricardo Consulting Engineers.

-For over 17, years JCB’s long term product development strategy relied on Siemens’ NX™ digital product development system.
+For over 17 years, JCB’s long term product development strategy relied on NX™ software from product lifecycle management (PLM) specialist Siemens PLM Software.
 As a tried and tested platform familiar to the company’s design engineers, it made sense that NX would be the software chosen to drive the development of its diesel engines.

-NX supported the creation of the initial concept designs for JCB’s first engine, the JCB444 and enabled the development team to take their early ideas through the rigorous virtual and physical testing process to produce the finished complex 3D model.
-Data from the NX solid model was used to manufacture final components and facilitate a successful first launch.
+NX supported the creation of the initial concept designs for JCB’s first engine, the JCB444, and enabled the development team to take their early ideas through the rigorous virtual and physical testing process to produce the finished complex 3D model.
+Data from the model created using NX was used to manufacture final components and facilitate a successful first launch.

 Predictive techniques and simulations were heavily used throughout the process to enhance accuracy, reduce the need for rework, optimize resources and support the problem-free introduction of the engine.